Bogdan Petriceicu Hasdeu National College: Sciences school (1869–1870)

 The trade school project failed and the mayor decided to reorganize the school again in 1869.
 A curricula was requested from the ministry again in order to help recruiting teachers, and a science-school curricula, for two grades, similar to the one that was to be taught in the science school from Alexandria was received.
 The city decided, however, to teach the same secondary school curricula.
 During this year, the school had three teachers and no headmaster, being managed directly by the mayor.

-The school was in a poor state by 1870, so the education inspector from Ploieşti, Ioan Eliade, recommended that the school be appointed a provisional headmaster and that a final decision be made on the type of school and the curricula that should be taught.
+The school was in a poor state by 1870, so the education inspector from Ploiești, Ioan Eliade, recommended that the school be appointed a provisional headmaster and that a final decision be made on the type of school and the curricula that should be taught.

 The "Tudor Vladimirescu" Secondary School (1870–1894)

-In 1870, Nae Stănescu, the mayor of Buzău, decided that the school should be a classic secondary school, with a corresponding curricula, and asked that Basil Iorgulescu and Ioan Răşcan, the two main teachers at the school be granted tenure, without further examination.
+In 1870, Nae Stănescu, the mayor of Buzău, decided that the school should be a classic secondary school, with a corresponding curricula, and asked that Basil Iorgulescu and Ioan Rășcan, the two main teachers at the school be granted tenure, without further examination.
 The school was named The Tudor Vladimirescu Secondary School, and Basil Iorgulescu became its headmaster.
 It functioned with around 50 students in two grades (junior and senior) each year until 1875.

-In 1873, Costache Ciochinescu, an 1848 revolutionary from Buzău, donated his personal library made up of 557 books, 4 paintings and a map of Romania to the Vladimirescu secondary school.
+In 1873, Costache Ciochinescu, a 1848 revolutionary from Buzău, donated his personal library made up of 557 books, 4 paintings, and a map of Romania to the Vladimirescu secondary school.
 In 1879, the school was close to being closed, as the minister of education wanted to open a crafts school in Buzău.
 The municipality decided to close the secondary school, but, due to teachers' opposition, the school was maintained.
 Finally, in 1884, the government decided to take over the school's funding, relieving the local municipality.
 In the same year, trade sciences were removed from the curricula, where they had been kept by the local council.
 This change occurred in order to harmonize the curricula with other state-funded schools.

 A new building was constructed between 1889 and 1890, on a piece of land formerly belonging to the Banului monastery.
 Also in 1890, the Ministry of Education suggested the school's patron be changed, and headmaster Basil Iorgulescu proposed that the school be named after Bogdan Petriceicu Hasdeu.
 However, Hasdeu refused the honor, and suggested that the school be named after his father instead.
 Thus, the Tudor Vladimirescu was renamed "The Alexandru Hâjdeu Secondary School".
 By 1891, the number of students studying there was over 200.